 Secure secrets storage

-AWS Secrets Manager encrypts secrets at rest using encryption keys that you own and store in AWS Key Management Service (KMS).
+Amazon Secrets Manager encrypts secrets at rest using encryption keys that you own and store in Amazon Key Management Service (KMS).
 When you retrieve a secret, Secrets Manager decrypts the secret and transmits it securely over TLS to your local environment.
 By default, Secrets Manager does not write or cache the secret to persistent storage.
-And, you can control access to the secret using fine-grained AWS Identity and Access Management (IAM) policies and resource-based policies.
+And, you can control access to the secret using fine-grained Amazon Identity and Access Management (IAM) policies and resource-based policies.
 You can also tag secrets individually and apply tag-based access controls.
 For example, you can tag secrets used in the production environment as “Prod,” and then write an IAM policy to grant access to these secrets only if the requests are coming from within the corporate IT network.

 Automatic secrets rotation without disrupting applications

-With AWS Secrets Manager, you can rotate secrets on a schedule or on demand by using the Secrets Manager console, AWS SDK, or AWS CLI.
+With Amazon Secrets Manager, you can rotate secrets on a schedule or on demand by using the Secrets Manager console, Amazon SDK, or Amazon CLI.
 For example, to rotate a database password, you provide the database type, rotation frequency, and master database credentials when storing the password in Secrets Manager.
 Secrets Manager natively supports rotating credentials for databases hosted on Amazon RDS and clusters hosted on Amazon Redshift.
 You can extend Secrets Manager to rotate other secrets by modifying sample Lambda functions.
 For example, you can rotate OAuth refresh tokens used to authorize applications or passwords used for MySQL databases hosted on-premises.
 Users and applications retrieve secrets by replacing hardcoded secrets with a call to Secrets Manager APIs, enabling you to automate secret rotation while ensuring applications run without interruption.

 Programmatic retrieval of secrets